When I’m not developing recipes for others, writing blogs or cooking for the lovely Mr G, this is wha

 • Set oven to 180c – See Tip Box

-• Place the flour, baking powder and cocoa powder into a sieve and tap the mixture though
+• Place the flour, baking powder and cocoa powder into a sieve and tap the mixture through

-• Prepare 4 shallow 8” cake tins by covering the inside with butter or margarine and then dusting with flour.
+• Prepare 4 shallow 8” cake tins by covering the inside with butter or margarine and then dusting with flour, making sure to tap out any excess flour.

 • Cut out circles of non-stick baking parchment to fit the bottom of the tins and place them inside the sieve over a bowl to remove all the lumps.
 Set the flour mixture aside until needed. – See Tip Box